asgarisepide/22nm-FDSOI-mixed-signal-ic-portfolio/README.md

 This is a second-order delta-sigma analog-to-digital converter in 22-nm.
 This design serves as the data conversion block in array nanopore readout ICs.

 ### Full Mixed-Signal Chip Layout

+This chip indicates the full mixed-signal chip layout in 22-nm FD-SOI.
+It integrates the gas sensor, nanopore current readout, high-speed link buffer, and level shifter in one chip.

 ![Full IC Layout](IC_Layout.png)

 ---